-OEC required each of the LEAs with Indicator 4a findings identified in FFY 2015 to develop and implement a corrective action plan.
+OEC required each LEA with an Indicator 4a finding identified in FFY 2016 to develop and implement a corrective action plan.
 After all corrective actions were completed, including the revision of policies, procedures and practices related to IDEA discipline requirements, OEC reviewed records of students suspended or expelled for more than 10 days during a specific time frame in a subsequent reporting period.
 For each of these LEAs, the data reflected 100% compliance with discipline requirements.
 Thus, OEC determined that each LEA is correctly implementing the regulatory requirements (second prong of correction).